kmehltretter82/frama-c-linux/KERNEL.md

 fragment in `configs/`.
 Corpus manifests automatically load their declared model headers; pass `--no-manifest-models` for a controlled unmodeled comparison.

+For ARM64, use `linux-arm64-v1.json`, an ARM64 `tinyconfig` compilation
+database, and add `--machdep gcc_arm64`.
+The compiler executable recorded in the machdep is generation and round-trip metadata; target preprocessing flags still come from the selected compilation-database entry.

 From this repository's development tree, build `@install` and replace the command above with